RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 ## Algorithm 1

-Similar to in theorem 1, the inequality definition can be used to establish bounds for $f$ or $a$, if all other parameters are fixed (including $x$).
+Similar to the proof of theorem 1, the inequality definition can be used to establish bounds for $f$ or $a$, if all other parameters are fixed (including $x$).
 These are the bounds obtained by rearranging the inequality definition:

 $$
 \begin{split}